-Evapotranspiration, drought, remote sensing, water resources, land management, emergency response, MODIS, NCEP, PT-JPL
+Evapotranspiration, Drought, Remote Sensing, Water Resources, Land Management, Emergency Response, MODIS, NCEP, PT-JPL

 II.
 Introduction

 Equipping water resource management with evapotranspiration (ET) data becomes increasingly vital, as prolonged and unprecedented drought conditions continue to plague the Southwestern United States.
-Specifically, the state of New Mexico is experiencing some of the most severe drought and is in need of a daily evapotranspiration product that is non-proprietary, easily distributed and superior to current methods of assessment.
-Informing decision makers of rangeland conditions in near real time will enable water resource managers, cattle and fire response communities as well as emergency response for rapid rangeland and farmland deterioration significant advances in information latency and quality, consequently improving land management planning.
+Specifically, the state of New Mexico is experiencing some of the most severe drought and is in need of a daily evapotranspiration product that is non-proprietary, easily distributed, and superior to current methods of assessment.
+Informing decision makers of rangeland conditions in near real time will enable water resource managers, cattle and fire response communities, as well as emergency response for rapid rangeland and farmland deterioration, significant advances in information latency and quality; improving land management planning.
 The ancillary datasets required for the Priestly-Taylor-Fisher JPL (PT-JPL) evapotranspiration model computing our evapotranspiration product currently includes a variety of land and atmospheric MODIS products as well as several NCEP products.
 Additionally, the PT-JPL model includes scientific advances in modeling evapotranspiration as well as a superior ET product with enhanced temporal and spatial resolutions.
-Furthermore, this product addresses two NASA national application areas: water resources and agriculture.
+Furthermore, this product addresses two NASA National Application Areas: Water Resources and Agriculture.
 The delivered ET product serves as a valuable asset for improving the balance of the water budget, informing water resource managers where too much or too little water is being used and enhancing drought forecasts.
-Similarly, agricultural communities benefit through enhanced quantitative measures of crop water use and efficiency.
+Similarly, agricultural communities will benefit through enhanced quantitative measures of crop water use and efficiency.

 New Mexico land managers currently assess rangeland conditions using spatially limited in situ spot checks, which provides limited information.
-Additionally, weekly ET products for New Mexico counties are not widely distributed nor easily accessible.
+Additionally, weekly ET products for New Mexico counties are neither widely distributed nor easily accessible.

-By providing an automated, streamlined, non-proprietary evapotranspiration product to the New Mexico Office of the State Engineer, New Mexico decision makers will have easy access to critical evapotranspiration data which will drive water resource decision making.
-The analysis will start January 2000 and conclude with the present date.
+By providing an automated, streamlined, and non-proprietary, evapotranspiration product to the New Mexico Office of the State Engineer, New Mexico decision makers will have easy access to critical evapotranspiration data which will drive water resource decision-making.
+The analysis will start January 2000 and conclude in October 2015.

 III.
 Methodology

-The dataset consists of fourteen level-2 data products, including ix Moderate Resolution Imaging Spectroradiometer (MODIS) land, four MODIS atmosphere, and four National Centers for Environmental Prediction (NCEP) datasets in order to provide high-resolution continuous data over land for the period of interest.
-We downloaded data from several archive centers into the Jet Propulsion Laboratory institutional supercomputing machine, zodiac.
+The dataset consists of fourteen level-2 data products, including six Moderate Resolution Imaging Spectroradiometer (MODIS) land, four MODIS atmosphere, and four National Centers for Environmental Prediction (NCEP) datasets in order to provide high-resolution continuous data over land for the period of interest.
+We downloaded data from several archive centers and uploaded it into the Jet Propulsion Laboratory institutional supercomputing machine, zodiac.
 We accessed data archive centers on a daily basis to check for new data.
 This daily check provides near real-time functionality by automatically retrieving and processing additional data seamlessly without the need for manual interaction.
-We validated the data and stored it in a pre-processing location where the conversion process can access it.
+We validated the data and stored it in a (database?) where the pre-processing conversion can access it.
 A hierarchical protocol system is used to prioritize and check down our available data sources in order to retrieve the most ideal product available for that given period.
-Once the acquisition is complete several products must have the desired bands (I.E. NDVI, LAI, etc…) extracted as many of these products include bands irrelevant to the ET model.
+Once the acquisition is complete, several products must have the desired bands (i.e. NDVI, LAI, etc…) extracted as many of these products include bands irrelevant to the ET model.

-Following the acquisition and/or extraction of the required datasets, a few MODIS atmospheric products must be processed in preparation for the ET PT-JPL model requiring data in a tile-by-tile basis where each tile is ten by ten degrees at the equator.
+Following the acquisition and/or extraction of the required datasets, a few MODIS atmospheric products must be processed in preparation for the ET PT-JPL model, as it requires data in a tile-by-tile basis where each tile is ten by ten degrees at the equator.
 The MODIS atmospheric products that required re-gridding and tiling are MOD04, MOD05, MOD06, and MOD07.
 These are all level-2 MODIS products that come in swath format.
 We initially retrieved the data from NASA’s level-1 and Atmosphere Archive and Distribution System (LAADS), then stored it in a pre-processing database.